rits-tecnologia/ace/README.md

 - `bootstrap@^3.3.7`
 - `font-awesome@^4.7.0`
+- `noty@^3.1.4`
+- `jquery-slimscroll@^1.3.8`
-- `noty@^3.2.0-beta`
+- `metismenu@^2.7.2`

-You may skip the `noty` dependency if you override the `ace::partials.notifications` view, otherwise you should install it so you can se the notifications.
+You may skip the `noty` dependency if you override the `ace::partials.notifications` view, otherwise you should install it so you can see the notifications.

-After importing those dependencies you may import the newly created `resources/vendor/ace/scss/style.scss` file.
+After importing those dependencies you may import the newly created `resources/vendor/ace/scss/style.scss` file in your CSS.